In This Article Expand or collapse the "in this article" section Nātha Sampradāya

 Introduction

 The religious order of yogis commonly associated with the legendary figure of Yogī Gorakhnāth (Gorakṣanātha in Sanskrit) is known as the Nātha Sampradāya, or Nāth Panth, meaning the “lineage,” “sect,” or “order” of the Nāths.
 The Sanskrit nātha means “lord,” “protector,” or “master,” and does not always refer to a member of the Nātha Sampradāya.
-Because this religious group is widely present in vernacular contexts, I will use the Hindi form nāth, instead of the Sanskrit nātha, except when dealing with Sanskrit titles or contexts.
-The origins of the order have been dubiously thought to go back as far as the 12th or 13th century, when Gorakhnāth is believed to have founded the Sampradāya, a matter of academic debate.
+Because this religious group is widely present in vernacular contexts, the Hindi form nāth will be often used here, instead of the Sanskrit nātha, except when dealing with Sanskrit titles or contexts.
+The origins of the order have been dubiously thought to go back as far as the twelfth or thirteenth century, when Gorakhnāth is believed to have founded the sampradāya, a matter of academic debate.
 Traditionally, it is believed that he has been born in each of the four different cosmic ages, or yugas.
 Nowadays, the Nāth Yogis can be easily distinguished from other ascetic groups by the visible earrings they wear in the cartilage of both ears, for which reason they are sometimes also known as “Kānphaṭa” yogis, an appellation that is sometimes seen as derogatory, since they prefer the term “Darśanī.”
 Some specialists identify two broad bodies of Nāths: an ascetic order and a householder order.
 The ascetic group is a renouncer troupe and can in turn be divided into wandering yogis (ramtā) or yogis residing in a monastery (maṭhdhārī).
 Although strongly based in some places in North India, they have been historically present in many other parts of South Asia as well, especially (but not limited to) Kathmandu, the Greater Punjab, parts of Afghanistan, Uttar Pradesh, Bengal, Rajasthan, Maharashtra, and Karnataka.
 Formally, the followers of the Nātha Sampradāya worship the Hindu god Śiva, the primeval and divine yogi, so that through the practice of yoga they seek to acquire immunity to bodily decay, immortality, perfection, and extraordinary powers.
-Sometimes, the worship is directed specifically to Bhairava, a terrifying form of Śiva usually linked to tantric practices.
-Therefore, they availed themselves of various kinds of magic, alchemy, and yoga.
+Sometimes, the worship is directed specifically to Bhairava, a fearsome form of Śiva.
 Throughout premodern India, the Nātha Sampradāya was known to practice hatha yoga, was often considered to be the founder of this practice, and was also conversant with other religious groups, such as Sufis, Buddhists, Vaiṣṇavas, and Sikhs.
 There is a large amount of textual production ascribed to Nāth figures (Matsyendra, Gorakh, Cauraṅgi, Bhartharī, Carpaṭa, for example).
 Interestingly, these texts were composed in both Sanskrit and vernacular languages (such as braj bhāṣā, avadhī, or khaṛī bolī), a somewhat uncommon phenomenon in South Asian religious traditions.
 This also accounts for the yogis’ immense geographic, social, and cultural intercourse with different groups, as well as their varied and complex identities.

 General Overviews

 There are few substantial overviews on the Nātha Sampradāya, but some works have proved to be important.
 Relevant information can sometimes be found in specialized works on yoga, on tantra, on bhakti movements, and on South Asian Sufism.
-Bouillier 2013 reviews the most fundamental studies on Nāth-related topics.
-Bouillier 2018 collects some previously published material but offers more than just an anthology of previous work and competently functions as a valuable, critical overview.
-The somewhat outdated work Briggs 2001, published originally in the 1930s, is probably the first general overview, arguably inaugurating the field of Nāth studies.
-Already a classic, this volume is largely composed of ethnographic material, but also tried to incorporate insight from some original sources, often in an unsystematic and uncritical manner.
+The somewhat outdated work Briggs 2001, published originally in the 1930s, is probably the first general overview and the one that arguably inaugurated the field of Nāth studies.
+Already a classic, this volume is largely composed of ethnographic material, but also incorporates insight from some original sources, albeit often in an unsystematic and uncritical manner.
 Another classic, only published in Hindi, is Dvivedī 1996.
 Shorter than Briggs, it offers important insights into lineage formation, schools, and praxis.
-While trying to uncover questions of alchemical practices, White 2004 deals at length with important topics of symbolism, lineage, and history of the Nāths.
+While trying to uncover questions of alchemical practices, White 1996 deals at length with important topics of symbolism, lineage, and history of the Nāths.
+Written in French, Bouy 1994 is a mandatory reading for those interested in yoga literature in Sanskrit and the wide influence of the Nāths.
+Djurdjevic 2008 construes the Nāth tradition through a comparative lens, exploring the resemblances between the yogis’ and Western forms of esotericism.
 Mallinson 2011 offers a brief critical synopsis of the Nātha Sampradāya, an analysis based on a text-critical approach.
-Banerjea 1988 is a partisan outlook of the creeds of Gorakh-oriented Nāths.
-A number of texts that discuss issues of Nāth history, literature, theology, practice, and hagiography have been collected in Lorenzen and Muñoz 2011.
-Djurdjevic 2008 construes the Nātha tradition through a comparative lens, exploring the resemblances between the yogis’ and Western forms of esotericism.
-Written in French, Bouy 1994 is mandatory reading for those interested in yoga literature in Sanskrit and the wide influence of the Nāths.
-There also are a number of books in South Asian languages not included here because they tend to repeat basic information.
+Bouillier 2018 collects some previously published material but offers more than just an anthology of previous work and competently functions as a valuable, critical overview.
+Several texts that discuss issues of Nāth history, literature, theology, practice, and hagiography have been collected in Lorenzen and Muñoz 2011.
+Bevilacqua and Stuparich 2022 is the most up-to-date collection of essays; with a multidisciplinary approach, the contributions involve sociological, historical, literary, and ethnographical analyses.

 • Bouillier, Véronique.
 Monastic Wanderers: Nāth Yogī Ascetics in Modern South Asia.
 London and New York: Routledge, 2018.